macOS Deployment

 Creating Mac OS X Icons (icns) on Linux

-Notes on the .app
+Notes on the .app executable file

-executable (also called the "app host" in the linked documentation) to not be generated.
-You need this file to be generated in order for your .app
+Some recent changes in the way .NET Core is distributed and notarized on macOS have caused the MyApp executable (also called the "app host" in the linked documentation) to not be generated.
+You need this file to be generated in order for your .app to function properly.
+To make sure this gets generated, do one of the following:

 - Add the following to your